Undergraduate and Taught Postgraduate

 6. Assessment Progression and Awarding Committees will monitor your progress at College and Departmental levels.

 7. A Personal/Academic Tutor will be assigned to you with whom you will be invited to meet, on an individual basis, at least five or three times during the academic year, depending on whether you are an undergraduate or postgraduate.
 Your Personal/Academic Tutor will be available to: support you through your transitions into higher education and from stage-to-stage; guide your academic progress (e.g. in relation to understanding assessment and feedback, making module choices and advising on study skills); and signpost you to professional services supporting, for example, health and well-being, and careers and employability development.

 The University has a wide range of support services and resources for students.
 Within the College you can contact your personal/academic tutor, or the info point/Hub relevant to your studies.
-The Students’ Guild Advice Unit http://www.exeterguild.org/advice/ or, for Penryn, the FXU advice service https://www.fxu.org.uk/advice_welfare/ may also be able to assist you.
-The Exeter Advice Unit can be contacted on 01392 723520 or by email at email@example.com and for the FXU unit on 01326 255861 or by email at firstname.lastname@example.org .
+The Students’ Guild Advice Unit http://www.exeterguild.org/advice/ or, for Penryn, The SU advice service https://www.thesu.org.uk/welfare/ may also be able to assist you.
+The Exeter Advice Unit can be contacted on 01392 723520 or by email at email@example.com and for The SU by email at firstname.lastname@example.org or you can make an appointment with an adviser here.
 A full A- Z of support services for students is available on the Current Students page.